Introducing Breeze CLI: Voice AI That Lives in Your Terminal

 breeze voice list

-From a command to production code
+From a throwaway command to a production request

-breeze curl tts "Hello from Breeze" --voice voc_xeh3w54cqvnp --format mp3 -o hello.mp3
+breeze curl tts "This is the voice of our onboarding narrator" --voice voc_xeh3w54cqvnp --format mp3 -o narrator.mp3

 Agent native